mohancse1707/mohan.github.com/_posts/2019-12-03-Scheduler-Application.md

 ### Introduction

-This document describe how to create, change and cancel job scheduler with UI screens.
+This document describes how to create, change and cancel job scheduler with UI screens using reactJS and spring boot.

 ### Technology Stack